J0-nas/TDDD27/Project Plan - Music.md

 #### Must Have

 - Game
-  - Synchonized playback of a 30s preview from the napster api
+  - Synchonized playback of a 30s preview from the Napster API
     - 10 rounds per game
   - Ability to guess the artist and title within the 30s
     - Gain points relative to the performance (artist, title, time)